 Stir in wine or port or sherry, chicken broth, parsley or cilantro and capers.
 Add back chicken.

 Bring liquid back to boil and reduce to a simmer.
 Cover and simmer the chicken and vegetables about 45 minutes.

 Add crushed red pepper flakes and chopped green onions.
 Test for seasonings.

 Mound the rice in center of plate.
 Arrange chicken around rice.
-Garnish with cheese.
 Serve with good bread for dipping.

 Keywords: Portuguese recipes, emeril chicken stew, poutuguese recipe for chicken stew, chicken stew recipe, French oven, Dutch oven